pulse2percept/pulse2percept/doc/install.rst

    pip3 uninstall pulse2percept

-In addition, you may want to manually delete the GitHub folder containing all the source code if you installed :ref:`from source <install-source>`.
+In addition, if you installed :ref:`from source <install-source>`, you may want to manually delete the directory where you cloned the git repository that contains all the source code.

 .. _install-troubleshooting: